 The uterus can be a mystery in its working.
 The uterus is made up of layers of muscles, and it is one part of the female body that is most likely to spasm and cramp, causing pain.
 Uterine spasm and pain does not just happen in labor, in fact many women experience painful menstruation known as dysmenorrhea each month.

 The following herbs, when combined in a liquid extract, may greatly help prepare the uterus for implantation and support the uterus in sustaining pregnancy, thus helping to prevent miscarriage.
 It is important to note that miscarriages due to random genetic defects are natures way of helping to ensure healthy babies.
-Miscarriages due this reason are meant to happen and the body will miscarry despite any sort of efforts on behalf of the mother or health care provider’s support.
+Miscarriages due to this reason are meant to happen and the body will miscarry despite any sort of efforts on behalf of the mother or health care provider’s support.
 In the case of recurrent miscarriage or failed IVF due to dysfunction of the uterus, including weak uterine muscles, spastic muscles of the uterus, inflamed uterus, or the presence of foreign tissue growth within the uterus, which may cause implantation problems, certain herbs and natural therapies may help.

 Uterine Calming Herbal Blend